-Prague, Czech Republic – Although still relatively few in absolute terms, Filipino workers in the Czech Republic are among the fastest-growing foreign-born community in the country.
+Prague, Czech Republic – Although still relatively few in absolute terms, workers from the Philippines are among the fastest-growing foreign-born community in the country in the Czech Republic.

 According to provisional data from the Czech Ministry of Interior’s Directorate of the Alien Police Service, the number of long-term workers from the Philippines in the Czech Republic has skyrocketed in 2018, increasing by 43% from slightly more than 1.000 in 2017 to over 1.500 Filipino workers at the end of 2018.
 The figures have tripled in less than five years, with only 500 workers from the Philippines registered in the Czech Republic in 2014.